xiaohanwang1997/xiaohanwang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome!
-I’m **Xiaohan** (pronounced *Shee-ah-hahn*), a Ph.D. candidate in Econometrics and Quantitative Economics at the University of Illinois at Urbana-Champaign.
+I’m **Xiaohan** (pronounced *Shee-ah-hahn*), a Ph.D. candidate in Economics at the University of Illinois at Urbana-Champaign.
 My research interests lie in labor economics, public economics, and casual inference, with a particular focus on how policy interventions influence educational attainment and labor market outcomes.

 I am passionate about using rigorous empirical methods to address real-world policy questions.
 My current work explores the effects of education policies and social programs on long-term economic mobility and workforce development.